lucee/las/management/chairman.md

-# Chairman
+# President

-The Chairman is the leader but not the “boss”.
-The key task of Chairman is to ensure that the needs and wishes of the Membership are given a voice and that LAS fulfils its charter to further the Lucee Server.
+The President is the leader but not the "boss".
+The key task of President is to ensure that the needs and wishes of the Membership are given a voice and that LAS fulfils its charter to further the Lucee Server.

 ## Responsibilities